tswow/tswow-wiki-0.13/_documentation/client-compatibility.md

 - **Affected Graphic Cards**: `GTX 1060`, `GTX 2060`
 - **Workaround**:
   - Under video settings, disable `Hardware cursor`

-## Dark models

-Sometimes, units and gameobjects are shaded very dark, and on custom servers has caused crashes for some users.
-There is currently no known workaround.

-- **Affected OS**: `Windows 10`
-- **Affected Graphic Cards**: `Radeon RX 560 (driver 30.0.14023.3004)`

 ## M1 Macs